tamus-cyber/cyber.tamus.edu/index.md

 <div class="row cards">
 	{% capture card_content %}
+	<p>Our managed detection and response (MDR) service helps you optimize your cyber defense posture.</p>

+	<h3>Managed Detection and Response</h3>
-	<p>Texas A&M System Cybersecurity provides monitoring, detection, and response as a service (MDRaaS) to help customers optimize their cyber defense posture.
-These services monitor customer devices and networks for signs of malicious or anomalous activity, eliminate false positives, and escalate only actionable items as an alert.
-MDRaaS alleviates alert and log fatigue by filtering out all of the false positives and only “alerts” on what is impactful.
-The elimination of false positives saves customers time and effort in reviewing potential threats.</p>
+	<p>The MDR service monitors your endpoints and network for signs of malicious activity.
+Cyber analysts then filter out false positives and only escalate actionable items as alerts.
+Clearing false positives alleviates alert fatigue and saves you time and effort reviewing potential threats.</p>

+	<h3>Incident Response</h3>
+	<p>We provide full-service incident response (IR) for threats identified through the MDR service.
+IR services can be delivered remotely or on-the-ground, depending on the incident's nature and scope.</p>
 	{% endcapture %}
 	{% include card.html color="card-0" title="Cybersecurity Operations" content=card_content %}
 <!--	{% include card.html color="card-0" title="Cybersecurity Operations" read_more_url="cyber-ops" content=card_content %} -->

 	{% capture card_content %}
-	<p>Texas A&M System Cybersecurity delivers managed services and professional consultation to assist system members with the management of their institution security programs.</p>
+	<p>Our managed and professional consultation services help you manage your information security program.</p>

+	<h3>Cyber Risk Management</h3>
+	<p>We conduct strategic analyses of open sources to identify cyber risks to your organization.
+Our analysts feed this information into our workflow to assist with cyber risk mitigation.
+Actionable items are also delivered to you for mitigation.</p>

+	<h3>Information Sharing &amp; Analysis</h3>
+	<p>The 19 members of the Texas A&M System form a robust information sharing and analysis organization.
+We also directly support the State of Texas Information Sharing & Analysis Organization (TX-ISAO).</p>

 	{% endcapture %}
 	{% include card.html color="card-1" title="Cybersecurity Shared Services" content=card_content %}
 <!--	{% include card.html color="card-1" title="Cybersecurity Shared Services" read_more_url="cyber-shared-services" content=card_content %} -->